slouc/concurrency-in-scala-with-ce/README.md

 You can think of Scala Future as being "fairness opt-out" and IO "fairness opt-in".

+Quick side note: When a cancellation command has been issued for some running `IO`, it can only be cancelled at two particular points, and one such point is inserted by the library on every 512 flatMaps in the run loop stack.
+The other one is at the asynchronous boundary (see [Context shift](#context-shift) section).

 ### Cooperative yielding

 The relationship between fibers and threads is the following: